CL Consortium Limited: General Terms and Conditions

 - You may terminate this Agreement upon an anniversary date, by giving 30 days notice, in writing, before any anniversary date following the expiry of the initial period.

-- Either party may terminate this Agreement with immediate effect if the other party commits a material breach.
+- Either party may terminate this Agreement with immediate effect if the other party commits a material breach and, where such breach is capable of remedy, fails to remedy such breach within 30 days of receiving a written request to do so.
 For the purposes of this Agreement, a breach of clause 8 (Data Protection) and 9 (Confidentiality) will be deemed a material breach.

 - We undertake to comply with all applicable law throughout the term of this Agreement including compliance with the Anti-Bribery Act 2010 and the Modern Slavery Act 2015.